tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 As with TLS 1.3, DTLS 1.3 implementations send a KeyUpdate message to indicate that they are updating their sending keys.
 As with other handshake messages with no built-in response, KeyUpdates MUST be acknowledged.
-In order to facilitate epoch reconstruction ({{reconstructing}}), implementations MUST NOT send records with the new keys or send a new KeyUpdate until the previous KeyUpdate has been acknowledged (this avoids having too many epochs in active use).
+Acknowledgements are used to both control retransmission and transition to the next epoch.
+Implementations MUST NOT send records with the new keys until the KeyUpdate and all preceding messages have been acknowledged.
+This facilitates epoch reconstruction ({{reconstructing}}) and avoids too many epochs in active use, by ensuring the peer has processed the KeyUpdate and started receiving at the new epoch.

+A KeyUpdate message terminates the post-handshake stream in an epoch.
+After sending KeyUpdate in an epoch, implementations MUST NOT send any new post-handshake messages in that epoch.
+Note that, if the implementation has sent KeyUpdate but is waiting for an ACK, the next epoch is not yet active.
+In this case, subsequent post-handshake messages may not be sent until receiving the ACK.

 Due to loss and/or reordering, DTLS 1.3 implementations may receive a record with an older epoch than the